-Add all of the ingredients to a large saucepan and stir with a whisk over medium heat.
+1.Add all of the ingredients except food coloring to a large saucepan and stir with a whisk over medium heat.

 My little ones love to help make this... especially the kneading part!
 I was totally shocked at how good my 3 year old was at it the first time I let him try!

 How to make this Easy Homemade Playdough last longer

 The key to keeping play dough longer, is to keep it in air-tight containers.
 I like to use these baby food jars because they're cute and they really do keep it from drying out.
 I honestly use baby food jars for everything.

 Speaking of little ones, this recipe is totally safe to ingest.
 I don't know if I'd call it edible because it's not tasty, but it is totally safe for your little ones if they do decide to eat it so no need to worry!

 Tips for making this Playdough Recipe Without Cream of Tartar

 - Consistency Matters: Achieving the right consistency is crucial for successful playdough.
 Add the liquid ingredients gradually while mixing until you reach a smooth, pliable dough.
 If the dough is too sticky, add a little more flour; if it's too dry, add a bit more water or oil until you achieve the desired texture.